Dissipation dynamics of a scalar field: Static and dynamic criticality

 Similarly, to compute $\nu$, we exploit the fact that the correlation length $\xi$ is inversely proportional to the renormalized mass near the phase transition

 In the symmetric phase, the square of the renormalized mass is given by

 We access the phase transition by scanning the bare mass parameter $m$, which is the only free parameter at hand.
 We solve the RG flow deep into the IR, where we determine the expectation value of the field $\phi_0$.
-Our final RG-scale is chosen as
+Our final RG scale is chosen as

-which corresponds to an RG-time of $9.5$.
-We then extract the critical scaling by performing ordinary $\chi^2$-minimization.
-The expectation value of the field is shown as a function of the reduced temperature in the left panel of \Cref{fig:Critical_fits}.
-By performing an ordinary $\chi^2$-minimization to the scaling law \labelcref{eq:beta}, we find the critical bare mass parameter $m_c^2= -0.927814$ and the exponent $\beta = 0.36$.
+which corresponds to an RG time of $9.5$.
+We then extract the critical scaling by performing ordinary $\chi^2$ minimization.
+The expectation value of the field is shown as a function of the reduced temperature in the left panel of Fig.~\ref{fig:Critical_fits}.
+By performing an ordinary $\chi^2$ minimization on the scaling law \labelcref{eq:beta}, we find the critical bare mass parameter $m_c^2= -0.927814$ and the exponent $\beta = 0.36$.
 In the fit (the same reasoning applies to the discussion of $\nu$ below), we omit the data point closest to the critical mass due to the breakdown of our approximation near this critical point.
-Note that the mass parameter has to be determined very precisely since, in these units, the scaling window is comparably small, cf.~\Cref{fig:Critical_fits}, and e.g., \cite{Schaefer:2006ds}.
+Note that the mass parameter has to be determined very precisely since, in these units, the scaling window is comparably small; cf.~Fig.~\ref{fig:Critical_fits}, and e.g., \cite{Schaefer:2006ds}.

-Our result for the exponent beta agrees with the well-known static exponents for the three-dimensional Ising universality class.
-Previous fRG studies~\cite{Canet:2002gs, Canet:2003qd, DePolsi:2021cmi} found $\beta = 0.3486(59)$ in LPA and $\beta = 0.3263(4)$ in fourth order derivative expansion.
-State-of-the-art results from other methods include $\beta = 0.32643(6)$ from Monte Carlo methods~\cite{Hasenbusch_2010} and $\beta = 0.32599(32)$ from an $\epsilon$-expansion~\cite{Kompaniets:2017yct}.
+Our result for the exponent $\beta$ agrees with the well-known static exponents for the three-dimensional Ising universality class.
+Previous fRG studies~\cite{Canet:2002gs, Canet:2003qd, DePolsi:2021cmi} found $\beta = 0.3486(59)$ in the local potential approximation (LPA) and $\beta = 0.3263(4)$ in the fourth-order derivative expansion.
+State-of-the-art results from other methods include $\beta = 0.32643(6)$ from Monte Carlo methods~\cite{Hasenbusch_2010} and $\beta = 0.32599(32)$ from an $\epsilon$ expansion~\cite{Kompaniets:2017yct}.